© 2008-2019 All rights reserved

 The Raíces Cultural Collaborative is a loose collective of musicians and artists working to preserve cultural, traditional and folkloric art forms.
 Participants in this initiative will form a digital network and platform to share and support one another’s work, and work collectively with other artists.
 Members can propose individual or collaborative artistic and research based projects, working with Raíces to access and obtain the resources required to implement the projects.

-This network is made of artists and musicians working to preserve cultural, folkloric, and traditional genres, who seek to share their art with the public and other artists, as they work together creatively with one another and with Raíces Cultural Center to form artistic and research based collaborations, and are invited to contact us about joining this initiative.
+We are a network of artists, musicians, researchers and culture bearers.
+Members are active in the preservation and sharing of cultural, folkloric, and traditional genres, seeking to work together creatively with one another and with Raíces Cultural Center to form artistic and research based collaborations, and are invited to contact us about joining this initiative.

 The Raíces Cultural Collaborative seeks to provide support for artists and researchers working on individual and cooperative projects in the traditional and folkloric arts, public history and humanities.
 During a time when public gatherings are restricted, artists, researchers, and arts educators are responding in creative ways to use digital platforms.
 This initiative provides members with the opportunity to share and promote each others work, and form relationships for artistic collaboration.